NIST vs ISO 27001 Compliance: What’s the Difference?

 Profile or ‘Target Profile’ helps you understand which 108 controls in NIST apply to your business.
 After identifying your target profile, you can map your current posture to your ideal/aspirational posture.
 This exercise also doubles up as a gap analysis activity to identify areas of improvement.

-Once you’ve conducted your gap analysis, the NIST helps you understand where you are in the cyber security ecosystem in terms of ‘Implementation’.
+Once you’ve conducted your gap analysis, the NIST Compliance helps you understand where you are in the cyber security ecosystem in terms of ‘Implementation’.

 Breeze through compliance journey without the stress